apache/qpid/qpid/cpp/examples/README.txt

   C:\Program Files\qpidc-0.7\examples\request-response> server
   C:\Program Files\qpidc-0.7\examples\request-response> client

-== QMF Agent ==
+== qmf-console ==

-This example demonstrates integration with the Qpid Management Framework (QMF).
+This directory contains examples which demonstrate integration with the Qpid Management Framework (QMF).
+Refer to the README.txt file within the directory for more information.
-The qmf-agent program will connect to a running Qpid broker and advertise a managed object (org.apache.qpid.agent.example:parent).
-Using the qpid-tool, you can monitor the object and also call a method (create_child) to spawn managed child objects.

-To build this example, simply invoke make on Unix or Linux.
-On Windows, you must invoke
-	nmake /f example_gen.mak
-before building the sample to generate the supporting model classes (e.g., Parent,Child,etc.).